mrKirushko/OxyWitleaf2CSV/README.md

 ## Usage
  1) Set up your pulse oxymeter.
 Don't forget to set a correct date and time as it will be used as timestamps for the data samples and some patient name as it will name a file you will use later on.
  2) Record some data at any sample period you want.
- 3) Connect the device to your PC using the included MiniUSB <-> USB-A cable (the device will be detected as a general file storage) and copy a BIN-file with the name corresponding to the "patient's name" set up previously to the directory containing OxyWitleaf2CSV project files.
+ 3) Connect the device to your PC using the included MiniUSB <-> USB-A cable (the device will be detected as a general file storage).
+ 4) Copy a BIN-file with the name corresponding to the "patient's name" set up previously to the directory containing OxyWitleaf2CSV project files.
- 4) Process the file using OxyWitleaf2CSV.
+ 5) Process the file using OxyWitleaf2CSV:

    - If you use Linux or some other UNIX-like OS: